Rebecca's Tale: Plot summary

-Rebecca’s Tale continues twenty years after du Maurier's conclusion and begins with the same classic line: “Last night I dreamt I went to Manderley again.”
+Rebecca's Tale continues two decades after du Maurier's epic conclusion and begins with the same classic line: "Last night I dreamt I went to Manderley again."
 Most of the characters from the original novel have left the area: Maximilian de Winter died in a car accident before this sequel begins and Colonel Julyan has retired to a quiet life at home.
-None of the other characters from the original novel make significant appearances, although some have brief cameos.
+None of the other characters from the original novel make significant appearances, although some have cameos.
 While in the original novel, Rebecca was ultimately described as a cruel and wanton woman, in this sequel she is presented as a tormented girl, haunted by her traumatic childhood and deeply sad despite her outward boldness.

 Although the connection was unknown to most of Rebecca's acquaintances in adulthood (including her eventual husband Maximilian de Winter), her mother was the younger sister of Maxim's mother.
-Maxim's father had seduced his young aunt before she was sent away in disgrace to France, potentially making Rebecca Maxim's half-sister as well as his first cousin.
+Maxim's father had seduced his young aunt before she was sent away in disgrace to France, potentially making Rebecca Maxim's paternal half-sister as well as his first cousin.
 However, Rebecca's father was generally understood to be "Black Jack" Devlin, an Irish gambler and speculator.

 During Rebecca's early childhood in Brittany, she was raised to believe that Devlin had died while sailing to South Africa, where he was in fact alive and investing in diamond mines.
 She and her mother were supported by money sent from their relations in England.
 When she was still a young girl, she was raped by a boy in their French village, teaching her to mistrust, loathe, and manipulate men.
 Rebecca, however, is self-sufficient, assertive, and strong in her own right, and thus refuses to be held back or shamed by this terrible experience.

 At the end, taking partial inspiration from Rebecca's more positive ideals, Ellie Julyan rejects the conventionality of her bucolic country life to pursue her own dreams and ambitions, while Terence Gray reconciles with his own identity and opens himself to love.